vitalab/vital/README.md

 - [modules](modules): generic models, organized by task (e.g. [classification](modules/segmentation),
 [generative](modules/generative), etc.).

-- [utils](utils): a wide range of common utilities that may be used by several models (e.g. [image processing](utils/image), [parameter groups](utils/dataclasses.py), etc.).
+- [utils](utils): a wide range of common utilities that may be used in multiple other packages (e.g. [image processing](utils/image), [parameter groups](utils/dataclasses.py), etc.).

 ## Requirements